GMarinhoB/gameStore/README.md

     Reinforce database fundamentals (PKs, constraints, structure planning).

 All of this was done with guidance from ChatGPT, proving how effective AI can be for fast learning and prototyping.

+## 📌 Changelog

+### 2025-07-29
+- Added `LoginUser` MySQL function for user and admin authentication.
+- Set `UserId` as `AUTO_INCREMENT` in `User` table.
+- Updated all user-related tables to enforce `NOT NULL` constraints.
+- Created VB module for setting screen titles.
+- Started building login and registration forms.